 - Unless there is a special requirement, restricting developer access

 Once again, a technological answer is available.
 Monitoring, auditing, and compliance enforcement are all provided by privileged access management systems.
 A good privilege access solution enables on-the-fly assignment or denial, assuring just as-needed access.

 7. Secure your CI/CD Pipeline Thoroughly and Regularly

 Shifting left is critical.
 Security should begin with the first line of code and not be relegated to testing or QA.
 Proactive security decreases the possibility of problems across the SDLC, from preventing noncompliance and misconfiguration to limiting secret leaking and credential vulnerabilities.

-Proactive and reactive security must coexist at every stage of development to keep everything nimble while also increasing response.
-Every developer must consider security, and both new and old code must be inspected for vulnerabilities.
-The best place to begin is simple: write new code securely, and look for problems when reviewing old code.
+Proactive and reactive security must coexist at every stage of development to keep everything handy while increasing response.
+Every developer must consider security and new and old code must be inspected for vulnerabilities.
+The best place to begin is simple: write new code securely and look for problems when reviewing old code.

 Automation is the simplest and quickest way to assure security across the SDLC.
 Important solutions include configuration inspection, secret scanners, identity access control, governance, compliance, masking, and synthetic data.
 The key is to find the right combination of cloud security, false positives, and getting good code out the door quickly and cheaply.